carlosRPDev/holbertonschool-zero_day/README.md

-# 0x00-Vagrant
+# My projects
-This project is to understand the topics related to git, github, virtual machines and their tools like VirtualBox and Vagrant in case they need to virtualize a machine.
-Also to implement what you have learned by doing the different git commands and writing a uen README
+In this project we have learned different tools and how to manage our code, also to use version control such as with git, github, to manage virtual machines and their tools like VirtualBox and Vagrant.